emarsden/pg-el/README.md

 - Compatibility with the PostgreSQL wire protocol.
 This is the most basic form of compatibility.

-- Compatibility with the PostgreSQL flavour of SQL, such as row expressions, non-standard functions such as `CHR`, data types such as `BIT` and `VARBIT`, user-defined ENUMS and so on.
+- Compatibility with the PostgreSQL flavour of SQL, such as row expressions, non-standard functions such as `CHR`, data types such as `BIT`, `VARBIT`, `JSON` and `JSONB`, user-defined ENUMS and so on, functionality such as `LISTEN`.
+Some databases that claim to be “Postgres compatible” don’t even support foreign keys, views, triggers, sequences, tablespaces and temporary tables (looking at you, Amazon Aurora DSQL).

 - Implementation of the system tables that are used by certain pg-el functions, to retrieve the list of tables in a database, the list of types, and so on.

-- Establishing encrypted TLS connection to hosted services.
+- Establishing encrypted TLS connections to hosted services.
 Most PostgreSQL client libraries (in particular the official client library libpq) use OpenSSL for TLS support, whereas Emacs uses GnuTLS, and you may encounter incompatibilities.